Walking Singapore’s Intertidal Zone at Changi Beach Park

-If you want to see some of Singapore’s wonderful sea creatures without diving under the water, your best bet is to head over to Changi Beach Park just around low tide.
+If you want to see some of Singapore’s wonderful sea creatures without diving under the water, your best bet is to head over to Changi Beach Park just around low tide for an intertidal zone adventure.

-That great flat morass of seaweed, sand, and water is part of the intertidal zone (technically, any shore area between the low and high tide marks).
+Technically, any shore area between the low and high tide marks is considered the tidal zone — so that includes the great flat morass of seaweed, sand, and water above.
 Changi Beach Park 6 is a particularly great place to explore the intertidal zone because there’s an unusually long, flat stretch of barely-submerged beach at low tide (you’ll find more tips at the bottom of this post).

 There’s so much to see here if you don’t mind getting your hands and feet wet (but please don’t take any animals home or touch them unless you know it’s safe).
 Let’s take a look at what I found on two recent visits.